yuejoyceliu/yueliu96.github.io/source/_posts/Gas-Phase Fragmentation of Oligonucleotide Ions.md

 - initial step:  neutral base loss
   - loss depends on PA: C $\approx$ G>A>>T
-  - positon: 5'>3'>internal
+  - position: 5'>3'>internal
 - cleavage of 3'C-O phosphodiester bond $\rightarrow$ w and (a-B)
 - dTTT
-  - protonaed at phosphat oxygen
+  - protonaed at phosphate oxygen
   - $z_2^+$ ion (also occur as a 2nd process in a few cases when 5'-B=C/G/A)

 #### 2.2.3 up to 10-mer in TQIT